khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 #### Medium

+This size can be used alongside other icons with a similar size.
+For example, the icons in the merge request widget used to indicate pipeline stage status, security scanning, and more are using this size.

+#### Large

 This size can be used for indicating that loading is in progress for larger components (for example charts and other interactive elements).

-#### Large
+#### Extra Large

 This size is the largest we allow for our spinners.
 It can be used for indicating that loading is in progress for content areas and sections of the UI.